Dr Jade French

 Profile

+My arts practice grew out of my experience of working in social care.
 Before my career in both the arts and academia, I worked as a personal assistant in self-advocacy organisations supporting learning disabled people with their day-to-day care and life planning.
-This afforded me rich experience in disability access, facilitation, support and person-centred approaches which now actively inform both my research interests in disability studies and social care as well as my approaches to facilitation and teaching.
+This afforded me rich experience in disability access, facilitation, support and person-centred approaches which now actively inform both my research interests in disability studies and social care as well as my approaches to art, facilitation, and teaching.

 Research interests

-I am currently leading AHRC research project ‘Irregular’ Art Schools (2021–23) which aims to innovate professional development opportunities for learning disabled artists through action research in collaboration with artists Ria, Liam, Victor and Alfie from supported studio Pyramid, artist-led space Assembly House, and the adult social care team at Leeds City Council.
-During this project we have been interested in what learning disabled people living in the Leeds City Region want and need to grow as professional artists and have thought about how to make studio settings, creative networking, social care and access to higher education more accessible.
+Previously, between 2021-23 I was Principal Investigator on ‘Irregular’ Art Schools which aimed to innovate professional development opportunities for learning disabled artists through action research in collaboration with artists Ria, Liam, Victor and Alfie from supported studio Pyramid, artist-led space Assembly House, and the adult social care team at Leeds City Council.
+During this project we have been interested in what learning disabled people living in the Leeds City Region want and need to grow as professional artists and have thought about how to make studio settings, creative networking, social care and access to higher education more accessible along with disrupting normative ideas through this process.
+Please visit our project website to view our films and creative report.

-In addition to my own projects, I am a Research Associate on Dr Miro Griffiths’ Leverhulme Trust Fellowship Disability Activism in Europe: Young Disabled Activists Views and Experiences (2020–2023) where I am developing a creative zine.
-I am also Co-Investigator on AHRC research project I’m Me: Identity, Representation and Voice (2023-25) led by Professor Matthew Reason and Mind the Gap theatre company which will work with learning disabled and autistic artists to explore questions of identity, representation and voice.
+In addition to my own projects, I have contributed to Dr Miro Griffiths’ Leverhulme Trust Fellowship Disability Activism in Europe: Young Disabled Activists Views and Experiences (2020–2023) where I developed a creative zine.
+I also acted as Co-Investigator on AHRC research project I’m Me: Identity, Representation and Voice (2023-25) led by Professor Matthew Reason and Mind the Gap theatre company which worked with learning disabled and autistic artists to explore questions of identity, representation and voice.

 Within museums, galleries, and contemporary arts my research interests include: